brampat/security/publications/presentation/meme_code.md

 -- Notes --

-Well maintained code can still add new features to old code
+Old but well maintained code can still be expanded with new features
+* May look odd, but stable
+* However....

 --